Lake Baikal: Ecotourism

 Baikal has a number of different tourist activities, depending on the season.
 Generally, Baikal has two top tourist seasons.
 The first season is ice season, which starts usually in mid-January and lasts till mid-April.
 During this season ice depth increases up to 140 centimeters, that allows safe vehicle driving on the ice cover (except heavy vehicles, such as tourist buses, that do not take this risk).
-This allows access to the figures of ice that are formed at rocky banks of Olkhon Island, including Cape Hoboy, the Three Brothers rock, and caves to the North of Khuzhir.
+This allows access to the figures of ice that are formed at rocky banks of Olkhon Island, including Cape Hoboy, the Three Brothers rock, and caves to the north of Khuzhir.
 It also provides access to small islands like Ogoy Island and Zamogoy.

-The ice itself has a transparency of one meter depth, having different patterns of crevasses, bubbles, and sounds.
-That is why this season is popular for hiking, ice-walking, ice-skating, and bicycle-riding.
+The ice itself has a transparency of one meter depth.
+That is why this season is popular for hiking, ice-walking, ice-skating, and bicycle riding.
 An ice route around Olkhon is around 200 km.
-Some tourists may spot a Baikal seal along the route.
-Local entrepreneurs offer overnight in Yurt on ice.
-Also this season attracts fans of ice fishing.
-This activity is most popular on Buryatia side of Baikal (Ust-Barguzin).
-Non-fishermen may try fresh Baikal fish in local village markets.
-(Listvyanka, Ust-Barguzin).

 The ice season ends in mid-April.
 Owing to increasing temperatures ice starts to melt and becomes shallow and fragile, especially in places with strong under-ice flows.
 A range of factors contribute to an increased risk of falling through the ice towards the end of the season, resulting in multiple deaths in Russia each year, although exact data for Baikal are unknown.
 Viktor Viktorovych Yanukovych, son of former Ukrainian President Viktor Yanukovych, reportedly died after his car fell through the ice while driving on Baikal in 2015.

 The second tourist season is summer, which lets tourists dive deeper into virgin Baikal nature.
 Hiking trails become open, many of them cross two mountain ranges: Baikal Range on the western side and Barguzin Range on the eastern side of Baikal.
-The most popular trail starts in Listvyanka and goes along the Baikal coast to Bolshoye Goloustnoye.
-The total length of the route is 55 km, but the most part of tourists usually take only a part of it – a section of 25 km to Bolshie Koty.
-It has a lower difficulty level and could be passed by people without special skills and gear.

-Small tourist vessels operate in the area, availing bird-watching, animal watching (especially Baikal seal), and fishing.
-Water in the lake stays extremely cold in most places (does not exceed 10 C most of the year), but in few gulfs like Chivirkuy it can be comfortable for swimming.
+Small tourist vessels operate in the area, availing bird-watching, animal-watching (especially Baikal seal), and fishing.
+Water in the lake stays extremely cold in most places (does not exceed 10 C most of the year), but in a few gulfs like Chivirkuy, it can be comfortable for swimming.

 Olkhon's most-populated village Khuzhir is an ecotourist destination.
-Baikal has always been popular in Russia and CIS-countries, but for the last few years Baikal has seen an influx of visitors from China and Europe.
+Baikal has always been popular in Russia and CIS-countries, but in 2014 Baikal saw an influx of visitors from China and Europe.